-Unit: NT\$1,000 2021 Annual recognition Improvement Reinvestment business Main Business Main reasons for profit or loss Investment plan gains and losses Third place reinvestment company, recognize the investment income of the Investment GROUP UP (SAMOA) LTD. 67,288 n/a holding Chinese subsidiary in accordance with the equity method Group Up Technology (SIP) Equipment Mainly due to the steady 54,159 n/a growth of orders LTD. manufacturing,

-Sale and maintenance Group Up Trading (Shenzhen)LTD. Sale and maintenance 12 032 Mainly due to the steady growth of orders n/a
+Unit: NT\$1,000 2022 Annual recognition Improvement Reinvestment business Main Business Main reasons for profit or loss Investment plan gains and losses Third place reinvestment company, recognize the Investment investment income of the GROUP UP (SAMOA) LTD. 23,189 n/a holding Chinese subsidiary in accordance with the equity method Equipment Group Up Technology (SIP) manufacturing, 25,157 Mainly due to steady orders n/a LTD. Sale and maintenance Actively Group Up Trading Sale and develop new (1,894)Mainly due to COVID-19 (Shenzhen)LTD. maintenance customers for business

-(3) Investment plan for the coming year

-According to the needs of operation and development, appropriate funds will be invested in each reinvestment business to improve and enrich working capital.
+(3) Investment plan for the coming year According to the needs of operation and development, appropriate funds will be invested in each reinvestment business to improve and enrich working capital.